The Last Stand video

 Censor Rating: G-- Review Rating: C-

-New NTSC copies will cost about $15us.
-No source found for PAL copies.
-No known dvd.
+New NTSC VHS copies were last selling for about $15us.
+No known source for PAL copies.

 SOUNDTRACK ON AUDIO CD